yhsure/blog/content/posts/nothing-stops.md

 Nothing stops.
 None of it.
 The good times, nor the bad.
 There is no "until this is over", or "when I'm done this."
 There is no "when I get less busy" or "after this term." _Nothing stops._

-There is one Annie Dillard [quote](thoughts/quotes.md) I hold central to my 'consciousness cannon',
+There is one Annie Dillard [quote](thoughts/quotes.md) I hold central to my world view,

 > How we spend our days is, of course, how we spend our lives.